Remove sub-domain access from Addon Domain

-Most of the shared hosting that allows hosting of multiple sites from a single hosting account (like Hostmonster, CirtexHosting etc.) has a common structure.
-You'll have one main site/domain and all the other sites/domains will be added as Add-on domains from cpanel.
-This way you can host multiple sites from a single hosting account.
+Most of the shared web hosts that allow hosting of multiple sites from a single hosting account (like Hostmonster, Hostgator etc.) has a common structure.
+You'll have one main website or domain and all the other websites or domains will be added as Addon domains from cpanel.
+This way you can host multiple websites from a single hosting account.
 However, this approach has a problem.
-With each Add-on domain created from cpanel, you also automatically get a sub-domain (almost in all cases).
-Now, the challenge is to using the Addon domain, without the auto created subdomain.Since, most of the times, they enable this Add-on domain option in cpanel, by creating a sub-domain of the main site and then pointing that sub-domain to the newly created Add-on domain.
-So in a way, the Add-on domain is joined together with the subdomain, and doesn't work without it.
+With each Addon domain created from cpanel, you also automatically get a subdomain (almost in all cases).
+Now, the challenge is to using the Addon domain, without the auto created subdomain.
+This may be important for your website optimization.Since, most of the times, they enable this Addon domain option in cpanel, by creating a subdomain of the main site and then pointing that subdomain to the newly created Addon domain.
+So in a way, the Addon domain is joined together with the subdomain, and doesn't work without it.

 Now, you may not want this for multiple reasons:

-Solution: I use an htaccess solution that works both in Hostmonster and CirtexHosting; And it should work in any other hosting site that allows .htaccess with mod_rewrite capability.
+I use an htaccess solution that works both in Hostmonster and CirtexHosting; And it should work in any other hosting site that allows .htaccess with mod_rewrite capability.

-So if you have the same problem, then just put a .htaccess file in the Add-on domain directory with the following CODE:
+So if you have the same problem, then just put a .htaccess file in the Addon domain directory with the following CODE:

 <IfModule mod_rewrite.c>

-RewriteRule ^(.*)$ "http\:\/\/www.another-domain\.com\/" [R=301,L]</IfModule>
+RewriteRule ^(.*)$ "http://www.another-domain.com/" [R=301,L]

-Note that, here, main-domain.com is the main site registered with your hosting account, and www.another-domain.com is the new domain you've added to the same shared hosting, using the Add-on Domain option.
+Note that, here, main-domain.com is the main site registered with your hosting account, and www.another-domain.com is the new domain you've added to the same shared hosting, using the Addon Domain option.

 Of course, you may already have an existing .htaccess file.
 For example, a tipical WordPress installation will have a .htaccess file with the following CODE: